-Based on the results of the open consultation, desk research and interviews D3.2 FAIR Data Practice Analysis provides an analysis of practices to support FAIR data production within a broad selection of research disciplines and research data repositories.
+Based on the results of the landscape assessment, desk research and interviews D3.2 FAIR Data Practice Analysis provides an analysis of practices to support FAIR data production within a broad selection of research disciplines and research data repositories.
 D3.4 Recommendations on Practice to support FAIR Data Principles is a set of practical recommendations on making data FAIR and is aimed at research communities and data stewards.
 The recommendations are grouped under four main ambitions, outlined as themes A - D, with recommendations numbered accordingly.
 Each recommendation concludes with the summary of actions for various stakeholder groups.

 A1: Describe research outputs using agreed terminologies and metadata standards to make data FAIR

 B1: Formalise and support appropriate data management plans (DMPs) for FAIR data

 B2: Develop roadmaps, guidance and workflows for machine-actionable data management plans (DMP) to inform FAIR data stewardship